system76/docs/content/bluetooth.md

 Some of the code and technologies that make Bluetooth work reliably are patented, and only device vendors who have licensed the permission to use that patented technology will be able to experience the full benefits (for more information see the "Audio Input/Output" section below.)

-> **NOTE:** Some devices, such as Apple or Sony headphones, particularly take advantage of these patents and technologies to ensure they work well with similar devices.
+> Some devices, such as Apple or Sony headphones, particularly take advantage of these patents and technologies to ensure they work well with similar devices.
 Often these devices are not tested against Linux machines.
 That doesn't mean these devices will not work, only that behavior or performance may vary.

 ### Kernel Versions